ClickHouse/clickhouse-docs/docs/en/migrations/bigquery.md

 To export more BigQuery tables, simply redo the steps above for each additional table.

+## Further reading and support

+In addition to this guide, we also recommend reading our blog post that shows [how to use ClickHouse to speed up BigQuery](https://clickhouse.com/blog/clickhouse-bigquery-migrating-data-for-realtime-queries).

 If you are having issues transferring data from BigQuery to ClickHouse, please feel free to contact us at support@clickhouse.com.